2BAD/bitrix/README.md

 > Does it handle authentication?

 Not yet.
-You have to init client with already obtained by any legal means authentication token.
+You have to init client with already obtained by any legal means access token.

 > Should I check payloads `error` properties for errors?